 To stay on top of new developments about credentialing and other activities going on at Signum, be sure to follow us on Facebook and Twitter.
 Also, those who donate $200 or more toward our Annual Fund will become part of the Signum Fellowship and can attend monthly live updates from Dr. Olsen about ongoing progress – not just for our credentialing process but for all of the great things we are working to accomplish.`

 Image from New Hampshire Department of Education press release.
-Right to left: Michael Seidel, director of the Division of Educator Support and Higher Learning, Laurie (Sparrow) Alden, classroom organizer and student support for Signum, Corey Olsen, president of Signum, Frank Edelblut, the commissioner of the NH DOE, and Jessica Robinson, student support and records for Signum.
+Right to left: Michael Seidel, director of the Division of Educator Support and Higher Learning, Sparrow F. Alden, preceptor and student support for Signum, Corey Olsen, president of Signum, Frank Edelblut, the commissioner of the NH DOE, and Jessica Robinson, student support and records for Signum.